 4. Will my study be affected due to the MCO?

 It will be affected on some levels.
 As the university has decided on online learning.
 International Students need to be prepared in terms of internet connectivity in order to have a seamless learning experience.
 As we have different levels of studies here in USM with multiple programmes, our best advice is again, for the students to be in touch with their respective supervisors for postgraduates or teaching lectures for undergraduates to get more information on teaching and assessment plans.
-Especially for students that have returned to their Home Country, please be aware of the time differences and also the possibilities that some students are required to return to USM starting from June 2020.
+Especially for students that have returned to their Home Country, please be aware of the time differences and also the possibilities that some students are required by their School to return to USM starting from March 2021.

 For more information on Academic Matters or details on which students that may be required to return to USM can be found from USM latest announcement: https://www.usm.my/index.php/covid19/announcements

 5. Are the cafeterias and stores in USM still open?

 Yes, all cafeterias and stores will open for operations for takeaway throughout the periods.

 If I want to join Study Abroad Programme at USM, can I enter Malaysia using visitor pass?

 No, you can’t.
 All students must apply a Single Entry Permit prior to their arrival.